DNWMNCR/JavaForSmallTeams/badadvice/200_always_use_a_StringBuffer.md

 A `StringBuilder` is created by the compiler behind the scenes to handle the concatenation so our simpler cleaner code produces identical bytecode to the more verbose option.

-The presence of loops in the code may prevent the compiler performing this optimisation but code without branches will be optimised every time.
-Although compilers may exist that do not support this optimisation it is unlikely that you will ever use them.
+The presence of loops in the code may prevent the compiler performing this optimization but code without branches will be optimized every time.
+Although compilers may exist that do not support this optimization it is unlikely that you will ever use them.